bytewax/imputing-missing-values/README.md

 ### Goal: generate a dataflow that will impute missing values in a stream of data of random integers and `nan` values.

-We can represent our dataflow - called 'map_eg' through this diagram, in which the data flows through three key steps:
+We can represent our dataflow - called `map_eg` through this diagram, in which the data flows through three key steps:

 1. input
 2. stateful map